What is on the Father's heart?

 - Be a disciple.
 Read the Bible to obey what Jesus commands with at least two or three close friends.
 Matthew 28:19, John 15:10

 - Make Disciples.
-Invite at least two more people to study the Bible in 2021 to become disciples who experience Gods love and become fruitful by obeying.
+Invite at least two more people to study the Bible in the coming year to become disciples who experience Gods love and become fruitful by obeying.
 Matthew 28:19, John 15:27